 - the views and experiences of teachers and learners in mainstream schools;

 - the current training programmes available to teachers, both in-service and pre-service;

-- the type of inclusive education trainings being provided, if any;
+- the type of inclusive education training being provided, if any;

 - the opportunities for working collaboratively with local structures, such as working with teacher resource centres, training colleges and district education officials.

-Involvement of local trainers and managers in the training is a vital element of the approach to teacher training (see the ‘principal trainers’ section) and thus the scoping visit is an important opportunity to start building relationships to facilitate this involvement.
+Involvement of local trainers and managers in the training is a vital element of the approach to teacher training (see the ‘principal trainers’ section) and thus the scoping activities are an important opportunity to start building relationships to facilitate this involvement.

 This project is a collaboration between NAD and EENET.